platformatic/platformatic/docs/guides/deployment/deploy-to-fly-io-with-sqlite.md

 # Deploy Platformatic Applications to Fly.io

-## Deploying a Platformatic Runtime Application
+## Deploying a Platformatic Watt Application

 This guide provides instructions on deploying a Platformatic Watt application to Fly.io.
 With a Watt application, you are deploying your entire application, including all services in the `web` folder.

 ### Dockerfile for JavaScript Watt Application